ADGEfficiency/energy-py/readme.md

 **Function approximators**

 energy_py is deep learning library agnostic - any framework can be used to [parameterize either policies or value functions](https://github.com/ADGEfficiency/energy_py/tree/master/energy_py/agents/function_approximators).
+Classes are used to allow flexibility in combining different function approximator with different agents.

 ### Experiments

-It's envionsed that energy_py will be used to run experiments.
+energy_py can be used to run experiments.
 Currently three are implemented:

 - [Naive agent + battery](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/main/experiments/battery/naive/naive_battery.py)